ole1986/vscode-arma-dev/README.md

 ## TODO

-* implement installation command for client
+* implement installation command for client / server
-* extend remote file transfer to allow unencrypted ftp
+* allow remote file transfer of unencrypted connections

 ## Release Notes

-Implemented a DialogControl preview when opening *.hpp files.
-Please note this is a very very first preview, supporting safezoned cords only
+A new feature "Toggle Code Live" implemented to immediately apply code changes while Arma is running.
+Please read the section "Toggle Code Live" for further details

+### 0.0.8

+* new feature: "Toggle Code Live" to edit source while arma is running

 ### 0.0.7